pirzadafatima/Quizzler/README.md

-# Quiz App 📚✨
+# Quizzler 📚✨

 This is a simple Quiz Application built in Java and XML for Android, featuring multiple-choice questions (MCQs), a scoring system, a timer, and result display.

 ## Features

 - 📋 **Corpus of MCQs:**
-  Contains 20–30 multiple-choice questions, each with 4 options, stored in `strings.xml` file.
+  Contains 20 multiple-choice questions, each with 4 options, stored in `strings.xml` file.

 - 🔄 **Navigation:**
   "Next" and "Prev" buttons to move between questions.